DevendraVasantKatuke/interview/3 React/remix.md

 If a route doesn't have an error boundary, the error "bubbles up" to the closest error boundary, all the way to the root, so you don't have to add error boundaries to every route--only when you want to add that extra touch to your UI.

-[error-boundary]: ../route/error-boundary
-[error-in-a-nested-route-where-the-parent-route-s-navigation-renders-normally]: /docs-images/error-boundary.png

 # File Uploads

-<docs-warning>This doc is a WIP: It was extracted from the API docs for file uploads so it's a bit out of context.
-We intend to re-write this as a general guide on file uploads.</docs-warning>
+`<docs-warning>`This doc is a WIP: It was extracted from the API docs for file uploads so it's a bit out of context.
+We intend to re-write this as a general guide on file uploads.`</docs-warning>`

 Most of the time, you'll probably want to proxy the file to a file host.